-The company is active in numerous driving license and vehicle registration projects including the UK, the Netherlands, France, India, Mexico, Morocco, States of Alaska, Maryland, New Hampshire, West Virginia, Idaho, Colorado, District of Columbia, Hawaii, West Virginia, Wyoming, Quebec to name a few.
+They include the UK, the Netherlands, France, India, Mexico, Morocco, the States of Alaska, Maryland, New Hampshire, Idaho, Colorado, the District of Columbia, Georgia, Hawaii, Texas, Wyoming, the Provinces of Quebec, New Brunswick, Nova Scotia, Newfoundland/Labrador, and Prince Edward Island to name a few.

-Furthermore, our experts have provided support for national debates on how to improve systems, in particular, to fight fraud.
+Furthermore, our experts have supported national debates on how to improve systems, particularly to fight fraud.